abay94/doc_faceplate/README.md

 <img src="/img/0_14.png" width="850" height="450">

-In order to make it more pretty, we can change and add some paramters related to KENDO UI documentation.
+In order to make it more pretty, we can change and add some paramters in JSON of config, related to KENDO UI documentation.